realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/8-globalization-probabilistic-sufficiency-and-civic-calibration.md

 It should be used carefully as a civic indicator that probabilistic sufficiency is possible.

-At the same time, its existence should not be used as proof that the remaining insufficient are unimportant or imaginary.
+At the same time, its existence should not be used as proof that the remaining insufficient are unimportant, unreal, or politically disposable.

-The real task is:
+The real task is to:

 - preserve the already sufficient without moral flattening
 - detect where chronic binding complaint remains common